remigastaldi/InnoEvent/README.md

 ## Run the project

-Ensure to have java8 with javaFX on you computer.
+Ensure to have java8 JRE, JDK and javaFX in your PATH.

 ### With sources